 Anything!
 And everything!

-Seriously, there was so much cool stuff.
-And it’s not just antiques.
+Seriously, there was so much cool stuff and not just antiques.

 I was afraid that we would show up to the Round Top Antique Show it would be full of nothing but true, certified antiques….the kind that we can’t afford.
 But it was so much more than that, especially Bar W Field in Warrenton.